petsc/petsc/doc/docs/manual/mat.rst

 PETSc provides a variety of matrix implementations because no single matrix format is appropriate for all problems.
-Currently, we support dense storage and compressed sparse row storage (both sequential and parallel versions), as well as several specialized formats.
-Additional formats can be added.
+Currently, we support dense storage and compressed sparse row storage (both sequential and parallel versions) for CPU and GPU based matrices, as well as several specialized formats.
+Additional specialized formats can be easily added.

 This chapter describes the basics of using PETSc matrices in general (regardless of the particular format chosen) and discusses tips for